University of Suffolk: Waterfront Building

-The principal university building is known as the Waterfront Building and was designed by RMJM Architects.
+The principal University building is known as the Waterfront Building and was designed by RMJM Architects.
 The Waterfront Building was opened in September 2008 and cost £35 million to build.
-It has six floors, one auditorium which seats 200 people, two main lecture theatres each seating 140 people and 34 teaching rooms seating between 18 and 80 people.
-The ground floor of the building is home to Paddy & Scott’s Café, an exhibition space, the main Waterfront Reception and the Student Centre, a one-stop-shop, giving current and potential students information and advice on all aspects of student life including course advice and how to apply.
+The building has six floors and contains: two main lecture theatres each seating 180 people, large lecture theatres with a capacity of 120 to 140 seated, medium lecture theatres with a capacity of 60 to 100 seated, and smaller conference rooms with a capacity of six to 18 seated.
+The ground floor of the building is home to Paddy & Scott's Café, an exhibition space, the main Waterfront Reception and the Student Centre, a one-stop-shop, giving current and potential students information and advice on all aspects of student life including course advice and how to apply.
+In March 2026, a new library and refurbished study areas were opened.
+The includes a refreshed book collection with more space for sub-collections including poetry and local history as well as an extensive digital library.
+Students will also benefit from a new sensory room; a quiet space to regulate away from screens and learning environments.

 James Hehir Building

-The James Hehir Building is a six storey, 4013m building which is a few minutes' walk from the main Waterfront Building.
+The James Hehir Building is a six-storey, 4013m building that is a few minutes' walk from the main Waterfront Building.
 This building is home to specialist teaching facilities, as well as general teaching and study space.
 It is named after the former chief executive of Ipswich Borough Council.
 The University of Suffolk Community Interest Company (CIC) has also been based in the building since 2024.

 Health and Wellbeing Building

 The Health and Wellbeing Building opened in 2022 and offers students access to an array of clinical simulation amenities.
-The building is also home to the Institute of Health and Wellbeing Research and the Integrated Care Academy and the clinical unit where the university’s strategic partners, Suffolk MIND and Allied Health Professionals Suffolk, provide their services to the community.
+The building is also home to the Institute of Health and Wellbeing Research and the clinical unit where the university's strategic partners, Suffolk MIND and Allied Health Professionals Suffolk, provide their services to the community.